Federated Domain Generalization: A Survey: Methodologies: A Survey

 \subsection{Data Manipulation}

-The performance of ML models heavily relies on the quality and quantity of training data, especially in domain generalization where the models are expected to generalize well to unseen domains.
+The performance of ML models is significantly influenced by the quality and quantity of the training data, especially in DG where the models are expected to generalize well to unseen domains.
 However, acquiring a large and diverse set of training data that covers all possible domains is often infeasible or expensive.
 In addition, the privacy concerns associated with sensitive data make it difficult to collect and store data in a centralized manner.
-In the field of FDG, data manipulation techniques have been developed to address these challenges by creating more diverse and representative training data.
-One such technique is data augmentation, which can be used to create additional training data by modifying the existing data through techniques such as rotation, scaling, and adding noise.
-Furthermore, adversarial data augmentation can be used to generate challenging examples that can help improve the model's robustness against domain shifts and adversarial attacks.
+In FDG, data manipulation techniques \hlyellow{have been devised to surmount the aforementioned difficulties, thereby generating more diverse and representative training datasets.} One such technique is data augmentation, which can be used to create additional training data by modifying the existing data through techniques such as rotation, scaling, and adding noise.
+Furthermore, adversarial data augmentation can be used to generate difficult examples that can help improve the model's robustness against domain shifts and adversarial attacks.

 The objective of data manipulation can be expressed mathematically as: